 3.3.3.
-Foothills Model Forest
+Foothills Research Insitute (FRI)

-The FtMF, as Coordinating Agency for the FGYA, will be responsible for:
+The Foothills Research Institute, as Coordinating Agency for the FGYA, will be responsible for:

-- Administration of the Association; - Appointment of a representative of the Foothills Model Forest Board of Directors to the Steering Committee in a non-voting capacity; - Ensuring that project plans, experimental designs, and data standards are developed in a timely manner; - Data compilation; - Control of data quality consistent with plans and standards approved by the Steering Committee; - Selection or development (as appropriate), testing, and validation of stand-level growth and yield models which best represent the experimental sites, practices and data evaluated; - Dissemination of information to, and continuing education of, FGYA members in matters relevant to the Association; - Preparation and submission of the reports.
+- Administration of the Association; - Appointment of a representative of the Foothills Research Institute Board of Directors to the Steering Committee in a non-voting capacity; - Dissemination of information to, and continuing education of, FGYA members in matters relevant to the Association; - Preparation and submission of the reports.

-The Foothills Model Forest will also:
+The Foothills Research Institute will also:

-- Retain the services of a Program Manager to manage the Association and to coordinate and ensure quality control of field services undertaken by contractors; - Retain or assign other required staff and contract services; - Administer the annual operating budget of that portion of the Association's program for which it is directly responsible; - Control expenditures in accordance with the approved operating budget, generally accepted Canadian accounting practices, and FRIAA requirements; - Maintain books of account of all funds contributed and dispersed on behalf of the Association, in accordance with generally accepted Canadian accounting practices, and subject to annual independent audit; - Procure and maintain equipment and supplies required by the Association; - If applicable, procure, own, and maintain equipment requiring capital expenditures, and lease such equipment to the Association at rates not exceeding fair market value - Maintain a secure repository of all FGYA data.
+- Retain the services of a Program Manager to manage the Association and to coordinate and ensure quality control of field services undertaken by contractors; - Retain or assign other required staff and contract services; - Administer the annual operating budget of that portion of the Association's program for which it is directly responsible; - Control expenditures in accordance with the approved operating budget, generally accepted Canadian accounting practices, and FRIAA requirements; - Maintain books of account of all funds contributed and dispersed on behalf of the Association, in accordance with generally accepted Canadian accounting practices, and subject to annual independent audit; - Procure and maintain equipment and supplies required by the Association; - If applicable, procure, own, and maintain equipment requiring capital expenditures, and lease such equipment to the Association at rates not exceeding fair market value; - Maintain a secure repository of all FGYA data.